MicrosoftDocs/Viva/Viva/glint/broader-team-insights.md

 In this summary report view, Terrence can see customized guidance on how to have a conversation with their own team about the Broader Team Insights results and an abbreviated view of the Executive Summary report.

-## How large teams uses Broader Team Insights
+## How large teams use Broader Team Insights

 In the following example, Terence’s manager, Kira, does see results for her team.
 However, with Broader Team Insights, she has an option to view a high-level summary of her own manager’s results, adding her own team’s feedback and scores into the context of her broader team and increasing transparency across the organization.